 Choi is currently preparing two book manuscripts: Photography’s New Turn in the Post-Photographic Era, and After the Return of the Real: Arts in the Age of Disaster.
 His recent publications include “Reinventing the Archive in the Age of Digital Reproduction: Walid Raad’s The Atlas Group,” (Digital Creativity, vol. 30, March 2018), “Photo-graphy, ‘the Shadow in the Cave,’ its Pain and Love: The Ethics of Photography, (Photographies, Vol. 11-1, February 2018), “Park Chan-kyong’s Asian Gothic as ‘The Most Sublime Hysteria’ in Its Return,” (Third Text, vol. 30, Issue 5-6, 2017), and “Entre art et politique / Between Art and Politics,” (Artpress, November 2016).
 Choi has presented his work internationally at conferences for renowned associations and institutions, including the Korean Society of Art History, the Western Art History Association, Harvard University, Cornell University, and Beijing and Seoul National Universities.
 He has also guest lectured at the Korean Academy of Philosophy, the Harn Museum of Art, and other museums in Asia.

-Dr. Ndubuisi C. Ezeluomba is the Francois Billion Richardson Curator of African Art at the New Orleans Museum of Art.
+Dr. Ndubuisi C. Ezeluomba is the Curator of African Art at the Virginia Museum of Fine Arts (VMFA).
+He was most recently the Francois Billion Richardson Curator of African Art at the New Orleans Museum of Art from 2018 to 2022.
 He holds a PhD in art history from the University of Florida, where he was awarded the Graduate School Dissertation Award.
 While at UF he served as a research assistant at the Harn Museum of Art for the Kongo across the Waters exhibition.
-Later Dr. Ezeluomba was the Andrew Mellon research specialist in African Art at the Virginia Museum of Fine Arts on a project that studied the African collection at the museum.

 Fenton's nineteen months of fieldwork investigation into the art and culture of Calabar, capital city of Cross River State, Nigeria, was carried out between 2008 and 2018.
 Research was conducted as a Fulbright-Hays scholar (2009–2010), Foreign Language Area Studies fellow (2008 and 2009), and at the Smithsonian Institution in residence at the National Museum of African Art, Washington D.C.
 (2011), and more recently through various programs available at Miami.
 During his time in Calabar, Fenton was invited to be initiated into the six secret masquerade societies he studied, adopted as a son by a local king, conferred with the rank of chief, and honored with lengthy apprenticeships into nsibidi, an imaged and performed esoteric knowledge system of the Cross River region.
-His publications include “Expressive Currencies: Artistic Transactions and Transformations of Warrior-Inspired Masquerades In Calabar,” in African Arts, vol. 52: 1 (2019).
+Dr. Fenton presents his work and convenes panels at professional conferences such as College Art Association, African Studies Association, the Triennial Symposium on African Art and Midwest Art History society.
+He actively publishes in peer-reviewed journals, edited volumes, and exhibition catalogues.
+His book, Masquerade and Money in Urban Nigeria: The Case of Calabar, was published by University of Rochester Press in 2022.
+His other recent publications include “Expressive Currencies: Artistic Transactions and Transformations of Warrior-Inspired Masquerades In Calabar,” in African Arts, vol. 52: 1 (2019).

 Carlee Forbes is a Mellon Curatorial Fellow at the Fowler Museum at the University of California, Los Angeles.
 She graduated from the University of Florida in 2013 with her MA in art history, specializing in African art.
 After completing her MA, Carlee moved to the University of North Carolina, Chapel Hill to pursue her PhD in art history.
 While at UF, she worked as a curatorial/editorial assistant at the Harn for the Kongo across the Waters exhibition.
 She also worked for the Gator Marching Band as the colorguard instructor from 2011–2013.